Diving deep - the Blog (Part 2)

 The page-view has an additional list, the Latest News list, which we'll use to display the latest four blog posts.

-Open up blog_sidebar.html in your text editor and find the _Latest News
+Open up blog_sidebar.html in your text editor and find the Latest News listing.

 Having already configured the folders and archive listings, this one should be a cinch.